 Well, it looks like you are packed and ready for your safari holiday to Kenya!
 Can’t say we’re surprised.
 It is a beautiful country, with beautiful people.
 If you are looking for that genuine safari experience that has everything from wildlife to landscape, then you can’t go wrong with Kenya.

-Being a large country it is perfect for the hosting of so many animals.
+Being a large country it is perfect for the hosting of so many animals and plenty of opportunities for game viewing.
 The people do a fantastic job of maintaining them, and their reserves as well.
 Let’s not fool around though.
 It is Africa, and in Africa, you need to be vigilant.

 Try to avoid things you think would provoke a situation.
 Don’t come on safari expecting neatness and order.
 The campsites may be 5-star, but the wild is not.
 There is no need for fancy jewelry or high heels.
 Nor is there a need for camouflage clothing or evening wear.
 If we had to offer any advice, it would be to keep it as simple and as rustic as possible.